ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation: Introduction

 \section{Introduction}

-Building datasets for large language models (LLMs) often relies on crawling and parsing publicly available web content.
-For example, OpenAI’s GPT-3~\cite{brown2020language} was trained on diverse sources like Wikipedia, Common Crawl, books, and articles.
-However, publicly accessible text is \textbf{not} free to use for training AI models~\cite{henderson2023foundation, tramer2024position}.
-A key concern is that LLMs may memorize and reproduce verbatim copyrighted or sensitive content~\cite{carlini2021extracting}, which not only undermines generalization but also raises ethical and legal concerns around privacy~\cite{carlini2021extracting}, copyright~\cite{freeman2024exploring}, and context collapse~\cite{loh2021social}.
+Building datasets for large language models (LLMs) increasingly depends on crawling and parsing publicly available web content.
+For instance, OpenAI's GPT-3~\cite{brown2020language} was trained on diverse sources including Wikipedia, Common Crawl, books, and articles.
+However, public accessibility does not imply unrestricted usage rights for AI training~\cite{henderson2023foundation, tramer2024position}.
+A critical concern is that LLMs can memorize and reproduce verbatim copyrighted or sensitive content~\cite{carlini2021extracting}, undermining both model generalization and raising serious ethical and legal issues regarding privacy~\cite{carlini2021extracting}, copyright~\cite{freeman2024exploring}, and context collapse~\cite{loh2021social}.

-On the one hand, it is challenging to prevent text content from crawling due to the open nature of web pages.
-Sophisticated crawlers can bypass standard defenses by disregarding \texttt{robots.txt} files, mimicking human behavior, rotating IP addresses, and employing distributed networks to avoid detection~\cite{khder2021web}.
-On the other hand, existing protections against sample-specific memorization heavily rely on third-party compliance.
-For example, data deduplication~\cite{kandpal2022deduplicating} and scrubbing~\cite{lukas2023analyzing} in the pre-processing stage rely on data curators; differentially private (DP) training~\cite{abadi2016deep} or model alignment~\cite{hendrycks2020aligning} rely on model trainers; and output filtering or generation control~\cite{panaitescu2024can} rely on the model curators.
+Protecting content from unauthorized use faces two fundamental challenges.
+First, preventing web crawling is inherently difficult due to the open nature of the internet.
+Sophisticated crawlers can circumvent standard protections by ignoring \texttt{robots.txt} directives, mimicking human browsing patterns, rotating IP addresses, and leveraging distributed networks~\cite{khder2021web}.
+Second, existing defenses against verbatim memorization require cooperation from third parties who may not be incentivized to comply.
+Data-level protections such as deduplication~\cite{kandpal2022deduplicating} and scrubbing~\cite{lukas2023analyzing} depend on data curators; training-level defenses like differentially private (DP) training~\cite{abadi2016deep} and model alignment~\cite{hendrycks2020aligning} rely on model developers; and inference-level controls such as output filtering~\cite{panaitescu2024can} depend on model curators.\looseness=-1

-In this paper, we propose a self-guard mechanism for data owners at the time of data release, aiming to mitigate the memorization risk in case the data is misused in LLM training.
-Unlike existing countermeasures, the self-guard does not rely on the compliance of third parties.
+To address these limitations, we propose a self-guard \ourss~ that empowers data owners with direct control at release time, as shown in \Cref{fig:overview}.
+This approach aims to mitigate memorization risk preemptively when the data is misused in LLM training.
+Unlike existing countermeasures, our self-guard operates independently without requiring third-party compliance.
 Moreover, instead of applying a one-size-fits-all defense, it protects each individual text instance independently.